-Within 30 school business days, the Executive Committee and Administrative Council shall affirm, reverse, or amend the Director's decision or direct the Director to gather additional information.
+Within 30 school business days after an appeal of the Director's decision, the Executive Committee and Administrative Council shall affirm, reverse, or amend the Director's decision or direct the Director to gather additional information.
 Within five school business days after the Executive Committee and Administrative Council's decision, the Director shall inform the Complainant and the accused of the Executive Committee and Administrative Council's action.

-For complaints containing allegations involving the Director or Executive Committee and Administrative Council member(s), within 30 school business days after receiving the Complaint Manager's or outside investigator's report, the Executive Committee and Administrative Council shall mail its written decision to the Complainant and the accused by first class U.S. mail as well as to the Complaint Manager.
+For complaints containing allegations involving the Director, Executive Committee or Administrative Council member(s), within 30 school business days after receiving the Complaint Manager's or outside investigator's report, the Executive Committee and Administrative Council shall mail its written decision to the Complainant and the accused by registered mail, return receipt requested, and/or personal delivery as well as to the Complaint Manager.